-gallery shortcode and super-charges it with a lot of added functionality.
-It adds support for several new parameters to enhance the content and look-and-feel of your galleries.
-It supports Flickr photos, Photosets, Galleries and Collections, along with Picasa / Google photos and albums, SmugMug albums and images, 500px photos and galleries, Zenfolio photos, Photosets and Groups, and Instagram photos.
-You can also enable authentication for your site visitors that will let them see private and protected photos from each provider.
+Photonic takes the WordPress gallery and super-charges it with a lot of added functionality.
+It adds support for several new sources and parameters to enhance the content and look-and-feel of your galleries.
+It supports Flickr photos, Albums (Photosets), Galleries and Collections, along with Google Photos photos and albums, SmugMug folders, albums and images, Zenfolio photos, Photosets and Groups, and Instagram photos.
+You can also set up authentication so that visitors can see private and protected photos from each provider.

+gallery shortcode.
 In case you happen to be using a theme or plugin that already overrides the

 gallery shortcode, Photonic provides you with the option to use your own shortcode for Photonic galleries.
 This lets your plugins coexist.
 Bear in mind that if you deactivate Photonic you will have to remove all instances of this custom shortcode, something that is not required if you stick to the

-Photonic has built-in support for commonly used lightbox scripts such as Swipebox, Image Lightbox, Lightcase, Lightgallery, Fancybox, Colorbox, PrettyPhoto and Thickbox.
-Non-GPL alternatives like Fancybox2 and Strip are supported, provided you install the scripts yourself.
 With the exception of Thickbox the lightboxes have been adapted to become touch and gesture-friendly.
 See the Lightboxes page for details.

 The following Flickr concepts are supported in Photonic:

 For demos of Flickr support visit the Flickr page.

 The following Google Photos concepts are supported in Photonic:

 For demos of Google Photos support visit the Google Photos page.